gilmorem560/cgltf/README.md

 Note that cgltf does not write the contents of extra files such as buffers or images.
 You'll need to write this data yourself.

-**For more in-depth documentation and a description of the public interface refer to the top of the `cgltf_write.h` file.**
+**For more in-depth documentation and a description of the public interface refer to the top of the `cgltf_write.h` file upstream.**

 ## Features